 Often, you’ll need to build an admin interface.
-Every user will get a copy of this, and you need to think about whether it’s it’s a risk.
-I often leave admin interfaces in the same application, but occasionally it’s worth building admin code in a separate application pointing to the same MongoDB instance.
+Every user will receive a copy of this, and you need to think about whether it’s a risk.
+I usually leave admin interfaces in the same application.
+Occasionally it’s worth building admin code in a separate application pointing to the same MongoDB instance.
 This will create overheads for development.
 There are packages to automate this but I haven’t evaluated any yet.

 The official Meteor Security Guide is excellent and worth reading carefully.

 Package updates and Meteor updates will cause breaking changes.
 You will need to retest everything.

 So far, there is no mechanism to tell you which updates are security-related and which are merely bug/feature fixes.
 I hope that this is remedied soon.
 Individual package authors pay practically no attention to security; you’re on your own there.

 I don’t bother.
 Most data models are simple enough that it’s not necessary.

 I install Raven/Sentry on every app that I deploy.
 It’s almost no effort and it will show you amazing debug information if anything goes wrong at runtime.

 There’s probably something better.
 This is fine for now.

 I deploy small apps to Docker instances with a shared Mongo instance on a cheap 1GB VPS (BinaryLane, because they provide great performance at a great price and are in Sydney).
 This fits about a dozen low-traffic apps.
 Anything larger gets migrated to its own instance – usually to Amazon or DigitalOcean where it can programmatically scale.